 It’s Time to Engage

 This is why I’m convinced the only reason my students at NYU show up for my lectures on ethics, as the discipline relates to philanthropy, is that they are required to be there.
+If it were an elective, I suspect attendance would be sparse at best.

 Instead, we act as robots, intellectually apart from the real meat of ethics.
 And ethics in a vacuum aren’t really ethics at all.